GLITCH-in-MATRIX9/GLITCH-in-MATRIX9/README.md

 ## 🌟 Fun Facts

-- 📚 Books are my true escape.
+- 📚 I love diving into new techs and keeping myself busy.
-- 🤑 I love learning about the stock market.
+- 🤑 Probably watched Transformers 25 times till now
 - 🌈 Constantly improving my skills to bring more life to my projects!